sauleanf/voxelyze.js/README.md

 # What is Voxelyze.js?

-Voxelyze.js is a native addon for node.js that allows users to write code for the c++ physics simulator voxelyze in javascript.
+Voxelyze.js is a native addon for node.js that allows users to write code for the C++ physics simulator voxelyze in javascript.

 # How to Use